 At The Jeffcoat Firm, we pride ourselves on the legal skill and talent we bring to every case.
 Whether we’re representing clients in investigations, negotiations, arbitration, or even a court trial, we know what it takes to win.
-One of our partners, Kyle McClain, served as chief litigation counsel for Monsanto, one of the world’s largest biotechnology companies and has extensive experience in every aspect of litigation.

 We help stockbroker fraud victims in Columbia and Lexington and throughout the state of South Carolina.
 If you’re a victim of securities or stockbroker fraud, contact us for a free consultation about your case.
 Call us or use our online contact options today.

 When you’re investing, always gather as much information as you can about an investment before you put in your hard-earned money.
 There are many fraudulent actors in the investment field.
 Despite government regulation, serious criminal penalties, and dedicated industry groups, it’s still easy to end up a victim of fraud.

 If you’re considering an investment, never be afraid to ask questions.
 If you suspect you’ve been defrauded, never be afraid to ask a stockbroker fraud lawyer for help.

 Some common forms of securities and stockbroker fraud include:

 - Churning, also known as excessive trading.
 Churning is an illegal practice where stockbrokers make an inordinate number of trades on an account to generate commissions for themselves.
 It can be challenging to identify churning since trading must happen on accounts.
 Investigators will look at every transaction, the average number of transactions, and many other characteristics when investigating churning allegations.